Classic Italian Tiramisu

 Class Notes/Announcements:

-• Mixer: We’ll use an electric hand mixer or a stand mixer fitted with a whisk attachment for preparing the tiramisù during class.
+• Mixer: We’ll use an electric hand mixer or a stand mixer fitted with a whisk attachment for preparing the tiramisù.

 • Eggs: Keep your eggs at room temperature.

-• Serving Dish: For this recipe, we recommend a rectangular pan about 13 x 9 – 3 inch deep (32 x 22 cm – 7 cm deep).
-This recipe can also be made in individual portions.
+• Serving Dish: We recommend a rectangular pan about 13 x 9 – 3 inch deep (32 x 22 cm – 7 cm deep) or make tiramisù in individual portions.

 • Ladyfingers Alternative: If you can’t find lady fingers, a spongy angel food cake can also work.

 • Egg Substitute: If you don’t want to use raw eggs, replace them with 200g – 7oz heavy whipped cream that is sweetened.
-When folding the cream in the mascarpone, you may need use a whisker to retain fluffy texture.
+See notes in the recipe.

 • 500g / 16oz / ~2 cups mascarpone cheese